What is a Golden Parachute?

 The name “Golden Parachute” is used to denote the soft and safe landing of the terminated executive with monetary benefits way above the usual severance packages.

 While this was an isolated incident in the 60s, it soon became a preferred way of compensating white-collar employees, particularly in the late 70s.
-Hostile takeovers became the order of the day in the 1980s and the US corporate landscape saw a surge in the Golden Parachutes.
-As per Harvard Business Review, by 1986 around 35% of the largest 250 US corporations had implemented a clause stating that their executives will be provided with cash payments along with a range of other benefits in case there is change of hands.
+Hostile takeovers became the order of the day in the 1980s, and the US corporate landscape saw a surge in the Golden Parachutes.
+As per Harvard Business Review, by 1986, around 35% of the largest 250 US corporations had implemented a clause stating that their executives will be provided with cash payments along with a range of other benefits in case there is a change of hands.

 Source: Harvard Business Review

-Advisory firm, Institutional Shareholder Service (ISS) has revealed a trend that the quantum of golden parachute as a percentage of the target’s equity value increases as deal size become smaller.
-The graph shows the size of reported golden parachute payments as a percentage of the target’s equity value for the 25 largest deals announced between May 2013 and April 2014 and also includes the 65 companies that enhanced compensation for executives.
+An advisory firm, Institutional Shareholder Service (ISS), has revealed a trend that the quantum of a golden parachute as a percentage of the equity valueEquity ValueEquity Value, also known as market capitalization, is the sum-total of the values the shareholders have made available for the business and can be calculated by multiplying the market value per share by the total number of shares outstanding. increases as the deal size becomes smaller.
+The graph shows the size of reported golden parachute payments as a percentage of the target’s equity value for the 25 largest deals announced between May 2013 and April 2014 and also included the 65 companies that enhanced compensation for executives.

-Golden Parachute vs Golden Handshake vs Golden Handcuff
+Golden Parachute vs. Golden Handshake vs. Golden Handcuff

-Many a times, there are few terms being interchangeably used with Golden Parachute.
-One of them is Golden Handshake.
-Golden Handshake is nothing but an upgraded form of Golden Parachute.
+Many a time, there are few terms being interchangeably used.
+One of them is the Golden Handshake.
+Golden HandshakeGolden HandshakeGolden handshakes are clauses in employment contracts that provide a severance package if an employee loses their job.
+This is usually offered only to top executives who may lose their job through retirement, layoff or even firing in the form of cash or stock options. is nothing but an upgraded form of Golden Parachute.
 The severance package in Golden handshake is a bit more generous than the latter.
 Another minor variation is that Golden Handshakes are offered to high-ranking executives who are terminated through dismissal, corporate restructuring, or even during their scheduled retirement.
-The severance package for Golden Handshake includes cash, equity and certain stock options.
+The severance package for Golden Handshake includes cash, equity, and certain stock optionsStock OptionsStock options are derivative instruments that give the holder the right to buy or sell any stock at a predetermined price regardless of the prevailing market prices.
+It typically consists of four components: the strike price, the expiry date, the lot size, and the share premium..
 There can be other elements included in it as well, which solely depends on the discretion of the company.